22 Amazing Things to Do in Pennsylvania from Arts to Wilderness

 As far as art museums go, it’s one of the smaller ones I’ve visited, but it has a wide variety of work from across cultures and ages on display.

 There are multiple other fantastic art museums in the city.
-The Rodin Museum is a sculpture garden featuring casts of Rodin’s most famous works, including the iconic Thinking Man.
-The Pennsylvania Academy of Fine Art is an art school and museum that features work from students and contemporary artists alongside great works of early American artists.
+The Rodin Museum is a sculpture garden featuring casts of Rodin’s most famous works, including the iconic Thinker.
+The Pennsylvania Academy of Fine Arts is an art school and museum featuring work from students and contemporary artists alongside impressive paintings from early American artists.

 Discover Poetry